Updating and upgrading Raspberry Pi OS

 However, there are occasional changes made in the Foundation's Raspberry Pi OS image that require manual intervention, for example a newly introduced package.
 These are not installed with an upgrade, as this command only updates the packages you already have installed.

 The kernel and firmware are installed as a Debian package, and so will also get updates when using the procedure above.
 These packages are updated infrequently and after extensive testing.

 Running out of space

-sudo apt-get dist-upgrade, it will show how much data will be downloaded and how much space it will take up on the SD card.
+sudo apt full-upgrade, it will show how much data will be downloaded and how much space it will take up on the SD card.
 It's worth checking with

-df -h that you have enough disk space free, as unfortunately
+df -h that you have enough free disk space, as unfortunately

 apt will not do this for you.
 Also be aware that downloaded package files (